 Cowes Business Association

 Cowes Town Council works with local organisations for the benefit of the residents of Cowes.
 One of these is the Cowes Business Association.
 Please contact the CBA for further information:

 The Projects Committee is a sub-Committee of Cowes Town Council and is responsible for identifying and managing projects in the town where amenity improvements can be effected.

 The Children’s Play Area, the MUGA (Multi-Use Games Area) and the Outdoor Gym in Northwood Recreation Ground (situated in Park Road) are major projects that have been completed within the last 4 years.
 The refurbishment of the 8 Cowes Town maps was a smaller project which was completed during 2012.
-The Projects Committee completed works for the Festive Lights for the High Street, repairs and refurbishment of the crane and benches outside of the Harbour Commission office, repairs to the Town Clock and replacement artwork for the Interpretation panels in Northwood Park.
-Projects currently being considered are the installation of a shelter on Cowes Seafront, pedestrianisation and refurbishment of the Cut, drainage for the area around the War Memorial, extending the Festive Lights and the installation of a gold bus stops.
+The Projects Committee completed works for the Festive Lights for the High Street, repairs and refurbishment of the crane and benches outside of the Harbour Commission office, repairs to the Town Clock, replacement artwork for the Interpretation panels in Northwood Park and drainage for the area around the War Memorial.
+In April 2017 the installation of a shelter on Cowes Seafront, pedestrianisation and refurbishment of the Cut and extending the Festive Lights.
 One of the successful projects has been the co-ordination of the defibrillators in the Town which are now available for community use.
 Projects currently being considered include the pedestrianisation and refurbishment of the Cut and expanding the skate park at Northwood Recreation Ground to include a dedicated area for children aged 8 and under.

 Please contact the Town Clerk if you have a project in Cowes which you would like councillors to consider.